teach-plt/plt-errata/README.md

 p.
 46: The figure should say `m b's` and `n b's` on the arcs going to the final states (instead of `m a's` and `n a's`).

 p.
+53: The parse table is missing the goto actions (essential!).

+p.
 53: The line with `%start_pExp` should be deleted from the table (or explained).
 It is rather confusing than helpful.